-Petermann Island is a small Antarctic isle located off Kiev Peninsula's northwest coast (Graham Land, Antarctica).
-It is a short distance south of Lemaire Channel and (to the northeast) Hogvaard Island and Booth Island.
+Petermann Island (Antarctica) is located off Kiev Peninsula's northwest coast (Graham Land, Antarctica).
+It is a short distance south of Lemaire Channel and (to northeast) Hogvaard Island and Booth Island.
 The island was discovered during a German expedition (1873-1874) and named after the cartographer August Petermann (1822-1878).

-- The island has length of 1,8 km (1,1 ml) and width of 1,2 km (0,7 ml).
-It rises steeply to 250-meter elevations from a rocky coastline with pebble beaches.
-Petermann Island has a volcanic origin, with nearly half the land surface covered by crevassed icecap.
-Areas free of ice have sparse vegetation of lichens and mosses.
+- The island has length of 1,8 km (1,1 ml), width of 1,2 km (0,7 ml) and rises steeply from a rocky coastline with pebble beaches to 250 m elevations.
+Nearly half the land surface is icecapped.
+Free of ice areas are covered with sparse vegetation (lichens and mosses).

 - Petermann is designated IBA (Important Bird Area) for supporting a breeding colony of around 3,000 pairs of gentoo penguins (long-tailed).
 Other nesting birds here include Adelie penguins, Wilson's storm petrels, south polar skuas, imperial shags.